cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Transactions and their cost in Bostrom [~](https://cyb.ai/ipfs/QmYQQP2T23bcCrRqaTAV1cP5eZt2E5E1YUUW9q7Mk6ueFu)

-Any action changing the state of blockchain is a transaction.
+Any action changing the state of the blockchain is a transaction.

 Examples of actions changing state of Bostrom: